 Don’t have a domain yet?
 Learn how to register one here.

-From the legal side, if you are mailing to U.S. subscribers, your "From" address and "Reply-To" address "must be accurate and identify the person or business who initiated the message," according to the CAN-SPAM law.
+If you are mailing to U.S. subscribers, according to a CAN-SPAM law, your “From” address and “Reply-To” address “must be accurate and identify the person or business who initiated the message”.
 Canada requires the sender to identify itself and the persons on whose behalf a commercial electronic message is sent.

 In the E.U., disguising or concealing the identity of the sender on whose behalf the communication is sent is strictly prohibited.